-New penalties kicked in this month for Queensland motorists that will see drivers fined $1000 and lose four demerit points if caught handling their phone while behind the wheel.
+New penalties kicked in at the start of February for Queensland motorists that will see drivers fined $1000 and lose four demerit points if caught handling their phone while behind the wheel.

 QUT researcher Dr Oscar Oviedo-Trespalacios specialises in distracted driving research, particularly from mobile phones, and led a study that found two easily accessed safety apps could reduce driver distraction by up to 30 per cent.

 “The problem is most people don’t know about them or have never tried them,” he said.

 Both block most phone functions while still allowing incoming hands-free calls, Bluetooth music and voice commands for some tasks.

 QUT's eight-week driver behaviour study involved 40 motorists – aged 18 to 56 – who literally test-drove the apps to see if they reduced their phone use, what their experiences were like and what app functions needed to be improved to encourage greater use.